Aliases for ASXL1 Gene

 GeneCards Summary for ASXL1 Gene

-ASXL1 (Additional Sex Combs Like 1, Transcriptional Regulator) is a Protein Coding gene.
+ASXL1 (ASXL Transcriptional Regulator 1) is a Protein Coding gene.
 Diseases associated with ASXL1 include Bohring-Opitz Syndrome and Myelodysplastic Syndrome.
-Among its related pathways are Metabolism of proteins and Deubiquitination.
-GO annotations related to this gene include transcription coactivator activity and retinoic acid receptor binding.
+Among its related pathways are Deubiquitination and Metabolism of proteins.
+Gene Ontology (GO) annotations related to this gene include transcription coactivator activity and retinoic acid receptor binding.
 An important paralog of this gene is ASXL3.

 UniProtKB/Swiss-Prot Summary for ASXL1 Gene

-Probable Polycomb group (PcG) protein involved in transcriptional regulation mediated by ligand-bound nuclear hormone receptors, such as retinoic acid receptors (RARs) and peroxisome proliferator-activated receptor gamma (PPARG).
+Probable Polycomb group (PcG) protein involved in transcriptional regulation mediated by ligand-bound nuclear hormone receptors, such as retinoic acid receptors (RARs) and peroxisome proliferator-activated receptor gamma (PPARG) (PubMed:16606617).
 Acts as coactivator of RARA and RXRA through association with NCOA1 (PubMed:16606617).
-Acts as corepressor through recruitment of KDM1A and CBX5 to target genes in a cell-type specific manner; the function seems to involve differential recruitment of methylated histone H3 to respective promoters.
 Acts as corepressor for PPARG and suppresses its adipocyte differentiation-inducing activity (By similarity).
-Non-catalytic component of the PR-DUB complex, a complex that specifically mediates deubiquitination of histone H2A monoubiquitinated at Lys-119 (H2AK119ub1).
+Non-catalytic component of the PR-DUB complex, a complex that specifically mediates deubiquitination of histone H2A monoubiquitinated at 'Lys-119' (H2AK119ub1) (PubMed:20436459).
+Acts as a sensor of N(6)-methyladenosine methylation on DNA (m6A): recognizes and binds m6A DNA, leading to its ubiquitination and degradation by TRIP12, thereby inactivating the PR-DUB complex and regulating Polycomb silencing (PubMed:30982744).